European shares kept buoyant by data, earnings

 This added to a brightening economic picture in the euro zone, where the number of people unemployed fell for the first time in more than two years in June.

-"If the economic environment continues to improve ... then it's very difficult to see what's going to derail the equity markets over the short to medium term," Neil Veitch, investment manager at SVM Asset Management, said.
+"Multiples may be broadly fair value but if the economic environment continues to improve... then it's very difficult to see what's going to derail the equity markets over the short to medium term," Neil Veitch, investment manager at SVM Asset Management, said.

-The FTSEurofirst 300 index is on course to record its best monthly gain since June 2012, having bounced nearly 9 percent off a low of 1,111.11 points hit towards the end of last month.

-Despite the market remaining buoyant on Wednesday, investors have been strongly buying protection ahead of the U.S. Federal Reserve's policy announcement, expected to shed light on the outlook for the central bank's quantitative easing programme.
+Despite the market remaining buoyant, investors have been strongly buying protection ahead of the U.S. Federal Reserve's policy announcement, expected to shed light on the outlook for the central bank's quantitative easing programme.

 * General Wireless Operations Inc. commences voluntary chapter 11 proceeding